About Chef's Armoury

-Hudson is also recognised as International Kikisakeshi and Advanced Sake Professional (SEC Tokyo), Being a certified Sake Sommelier he is committed to bringing sake education and sake drinking to the mainstream of Australian drinking culture.
+Hudson is also recognised as International Kikisakeshi and Advanced Sake Professional (SEC Tokyo) and WSET Sake educator.
+Being a certified Sake Sommelier he is committed to bringing sake education and sake drinking to the mainstream of Australian drinking culture.

 As a frequent traveller to Japan, Hudson is the go-to guy for chefs, journalists and avid foodies for hot tips on where to eat, drink and shop in the land of the Rising Sun.

 It’s the little things about Japanese culture that can only be learned through living it, and Stephanie is definitely a shoes-off-in-the-house kinda girl.
 The same can be said for her aesthetic especially when it comes to knives.

 After years as a corporate warrior at the big end of town, Steph is quite at home amongst the calm influences of razor sharp blades and begging bottles of Japanese sake.
 With a background in Digital and Direct she keeps the Chef’s Armoury ship afloat and can sometimes be seen in one of our stores.

 Sake fanatic, and certified Kikisakeshi or sake sommelier, she was the driving force behind Sakeshop in 2013 in order to introduce boutique sake from local Japanese kura to the Australian public at affordable prices.